boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

     scope := []string{"networkmanager.all.r", "networkmanager.all.rw", "rexroth-device.all.rwx"}

-    // Extract scopes from http request and compare to valid scopes
+    // Extract scopes from http request and compare them to valid scopes
-    // Return when permissions are not sufficient if ok, _ := checkPermissions(r, scope); !ok {
+    // Return if not authorized
+    if ok, _ := checkPermissions(r, scope); !ok {
         errors.ErrUnauthorized.Write(w)
         return